 Spring can be the most fickle of seasons, especially here in Chicago.
-Last year, we were basking in a nine-day stretch of 80 degree weather, but as I write, the wind chills are driving the cold into single digits.
+Look at the last few years: either we were basking in a nine-day stretch of 80 degree weather, or the wind chills were driving the cold into single digits.
 “In like a lion, out like a lamb?”
-We can only hope…

 Down south, the seasons are reversed and spring follows the Brazilian summer as the beginning of the rainy season (only the very southern parts of Brazil ever see snow).
 Brazilian rains can be both powerful and prolonged, and the red clay washes away easily.